Now we are back in action again, our term 3 program is varied and interesting, with new Smorgasbord talks, and wonderful Garden & Gourmet visits.

 We start preparing the coming term program at least mid way through the preceding term.
-If you have any suggestions for topics or speakers, please contact us.
+If you have any suggestions for gardens, topics or speakers, please contact us.

 For the very latest news about us, see our Facebook page.